-Diploma Program

-Arlington Campus

-36 weeks - 720 hours - 55 credit units
+Diploma Program Arlington Campus 36 weeks - 720 hours - 55 credit units

 The Heating, Ventilation and Air Conditioning (HVAC) program provides students the skills required to specialize in the field of residential heating and air conditioning service and repair.
-Most areas of the world require some residential climate control, therefore basic construction, basic electricity, air conditioning, fuel-heating systems, heat pumps, air distribution, system application and design, system controls, and HVAC diagnostics are taught in the program.

 The HVAC program consists of nine modules.
 Upon successful completion of all modules of the program, students will be awarded a diploma.